| |

 Laurie Ahern.
 Psychiatric

 Survivor, living in USA.
-Associate Director of
+Associate Director of Disability

-Disability Rights International (DRI).
-Co-founder and
+Rights International (DRI).
+Co-founder and co-director of

 Empowerment Center, Inc., a federally-funded recovery